samarpanghosh/Churn-Prediction/README.md

 6. Credit score of customers are negatively skewed.
 7. Age is positively skewed.
 8. Tenure, Balance and Estimated Salary data are showing non-normal distribution curve.

+Feature Engineering and Modelling
+1. Encoded Categorical Variables.
+2. Performed feature engineering.
+(Addition of features).
+3. Train Test Split - Performed Oversampling to handle imbalance in the data.
+4. Modeling (Fitted logistic regression model and XGBoost)
+5. Performed Cross Validation to get the best value of the hyperparameters and thus create the optimal model.
+6. Achieved an accuracy of 87%.